-In December 2005, the Monterey County court dismissed the lawsuit on the grounds of inconvenient forum, which decision Grace appealed on February 10, 2006.
+In December 2005, the Monterey County court dismissed the lawsuit on the grounds of inconvenient forum.
 Further, on March 6, 2006, Grace filed a new lawsuit in the United States District Court for the Middle District of Florida arising from the same transaction, and added an additional allegation to its complaint that FNF violated the Racketeer Influenced and Corrupt Organizations Act (RICO) in its dealings with the same bank customer.
 FNF and its subsidiaries intend to defend this case vigorously.
-On March 7, 2006, FNF filed its motion to dismiss this lawsuit, and on March 27, 2006, FNF filed an answer denying Grace's underlying allegations and counterclaiming against Grace for tortuous interference and abuse of process.
+On March 7, 2006, FNF filed its motion to dismiss this lawsuit, and on March 27, 2006, FNF filed an answer denying Grace's underlying allegations and counterclaiming against Grace for tortious interference with contract and abuse of process.
+These motions have all been fully briefed and are pending before the Court.
+A pretrial management order has been entered providing for discovery, pretrial motion deadlines, and, if necessary, a trial in the later part of 2007.

 FNF and its counsel have investigated these allegations and, based on the results of the investigations, FNF does not believe that there have been any violations of the FCPA or RICO, or that the ultimate disposition of these allegations or the lawsuit will have a material adverse impact on FNF's or any of its subsidiaries' financial position, results of operations or cash flows.
-FNF is fully cooperating with the Securities and Exchange Commission and the U.S. Department of Justice in connection with their inquiry into these allegations.
+FNF and its subsidiaries, including FIS, have fully cooperated with the Securities and Exchange Commission and the U.S. Department of Justice in connection with their inquiry into these allegations.

-On July 15, 2004, Sourceprose Corporation ("SP") filed a complaint in the U.S. District Court, Eastern District of Texas, Marshall Division, against Fidelity National Financial, Inc., ("FNF") and four of its subsidiaries, Fidelity National Information Solutions, Inc., Fidelity Information Services, Inc., FNIS Flood Services, L.P. (d/b/a LSI Flood Services) and Geotrac, Inc. (collectively, the "Fidelity Defendants").
+On July 15, 2004, Sourceprose Corporation ("SP") filed a complaint in the U.S. District Court, Eastern District of Texas, Marshall Division, against FNF and four of the Company's subsidiaries, Fidelity National Information Solutions, Inc., Fidelity Information Services, Inc., FNIS Flood Services, L.P. (d/b/a LSI Flood Services) and Geotrac, Inc. (collectively, the "Fidelity Defendants").
 SP alleged that it is the owner assignee of certain patents covering systems and methods for performing manually assisted flood zone determinations, which have been infringed by the Fidelity Defendants' use of certain practices within the scope of such patents, including the performance of manually assisted flood zone determinations.
 On April 12, 2006, SP and the Fidelity defendants entered into a Settlement Agreement resolving the dispute and dismissing the lawsuit.